acappy99/SMIF_Jarvis/README.md

 - Perform data manipulation, calculate key portfolio statistics, and save records
 - Produce a daily report with biggest gainer/losers, portfolio metrics, and AUM data
 - Produce and distribute the daily report via email to student analysts and the portfolio director
+- Utilizing Git and GitHub, create a project that is accessible and can be developed in collaboration with analysts and future iterations of the endowment's management and staff